 12. The front wheel must precede the back wheel when passing through the gates.

-13. The rider passes, in either direction through a gate of another class.
-That is, breaking the plane of a gate.
+13. The rider passes, in either direction, through a gate of another class - that is, breaking the plane of a gate.

-15. When a marker is passed by either tire on the out-of-bounds side of the marker with the tire on the ground.
-In the case of running over a taped boundary, there must be ground visible between the tape and the wheel and the wheel must be on the ground on the out-of-bounds side of the tape.
-A gate for a class other than your own constitutes a boundary .It is permitted to float one wheel over a marker, but not both wheels, i.e., jumping the bike over a boundary is a failure.
-The front axle must pass between the start gates and end gates.
-The front axle is only allowed to pass between the start gates once.
+14. Either tire passes on the out-of-bounds side of the Section boundary with the tire on the ground.
+In the case of running over a taped boundary, for a failure to occur there must be ground visible between the tape and the tire and the tire must be on the ground on the out-of-bounds side of the tape.
+It is permitted to float one wheel over a marker, but not both tires.
+Jumping the motorcycle over a boundary is a failure.

 C. Other Penalties: